-The easiest way to pronounce Chinese is Pinyin.
+The easiest way to learn and speak Chinese is Pinyin.
 The Romanized form of Mandarin Chinese contains combinations of English syllables and diacritic characters placed above syllables as tones.
 Every character of the Chinese language has its meaning in pinyin.

 Mandarin Chinese is written in two scripts mainly: